steve-liang/LCAnalytics/README.md

     ## [1] 0.5062774

 Slightly more than Half.
 If we only considering the half samples whose credit history is over 15 years, we lose a big chunk of samples, which may still contain good quality borrowers whose credit history are short because they are young.
-Although longer credit history indicates higher quality but the edge isn't as big as the previous plot shows.
+Although longer credit history indicates higher quality, the edge isn't as big as the previous plot shows.
 I personally don't think the length of credit history is a good determining factor for grading.
 Let's move on to the other three attributes.

 ``` r
 ggplot(data = mydata, aes(revol_util)) +